pschatzmann/arduino-audio-tools/examples/examples-player/player-callback-i2s/README.md

 The example demonstrates how to implement an __MP3 Player__ which __provides the data via callbacks__ and sends the audio via I2S to an external DAC.

+This demonstrates the minimum implementation.
+I recommend however to provide implementations for the other callback methods to enhance the functionality: e.g absolute positioning, file selection by name etc.

 ## SD Card

 Here is the information how to wire the SD card to the ESP32